-Acknowledging the diverse and rich language experiences English Language Learners (ELLs) bring to school, the ELPA21 states recognize English language proficiency is constantly growing.
+Acknowledging the diverse and rich language experiences that English language learners (ELLs) bring to school, the ELPA21 states recognize that English language proficiency is constantly growing.

 The ELP Standards correspond to states’ rigorous content standards in English language arts, mathematics, and science.
 WestEd developed the standards based on the following goals:

-- The standards will correspond and be used in tandem with the CCR standards for ELA & Literacy in History/Social Studies, Science, and Technical Subjects and for Mathematics.
+- The standards will correspond and be used in tandem with the college and career readiness (CCR) standards for mathematics and for English language arts mathematics, and science.

 - The standards will highlight and amplify the critical language, knowledge about language, and skills using language in CCR standards necessary for ELLs to be successful in school.